kevindimayuga/code-quiz-kd/README.md

 The challenge is an Job-seeking coding assessment or take-home assignment (no starter code is provided, we will build this web application by scratch).
 The goal is to create an application of a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code and the use of Web APIs.
 It will have a clean, polished, and responsive user interface.

-The motivation behind this project was to learn how to utilize the JavaScript skills we have been learning.
-I built this project in order to hone my own skills in HTML, CSS, Git and especially JavaScript.
-The problem it solved is creating a timed coding quiz application to work on the JavaScript skills I've learned in the bootcamp.
+The motivation behind this project was to learn how to utilize all the previous skills we have learned as well as the utilization of Web APIs we've been learning.
+I built this project in order to hone my own skills in HTML, CSS, Git, JavaScript and Web APIs.
+The problem it solved is creating a timed coding quiz application to work on the coding skills I've learned in the bootcamp thus far.

 ## User Story